Product Development Guide: Rapid Prototyping

 Even for experienced engineers, the prototyping process can be daunting.
 There are always questions about how little or how much to prototype before moving to future product development stages.
 Often, there is pressure to get to market.
 This should be balanced with designing a purposeful, functional product and ensuring that there is a real market to serve.
 The tips below outline some best practices for launching into rapid prototyping, starting with low-fidelity concept models to near-production prototypes.

+Sketching out the design helps solidify what your rapid prototyping model needs.
 One of the most common mistakes when prototyping is jumping right into 3D CAD modeling without sketching.
 A few pieces of paper can significantly speed up the 3D design process with low investment and quick iterations.
 Getting an idea down on paper helps crystallize your thinking and often highlights some of the biggest challenges.
 Besides, if you can’t draw it, you probably can’t make it.

+Creating a physical mockup enables you and others to check for design flaws before going to the expense of product prototyping.
 Make one.
 It doesn’t have to function, so don’t dwell on it.
 Cardboard, foam stock, and sticky tape are acceptable materials.
 The goal here is to have something you can hold and view from different angles.
 This often is called a benchtop model.

-Online providers like Zverse can design, fix, or reverse engineer your CAD file for a small fee.
-You can also connect with freelance CAD designers, who typically charge $20-50+ per hour depending on the requirements.
+Online providers like can design, fix, or reverse engineer your CAD file for a small fee.
+You can also connect with freelance CAD designers, who typically charge $20-50+ per hour, depending on the requirements.
 The more engineering and discovery your part requires, the more expensive the design will be to make.
 Give your CAD designer the sketch with dimensions, along with any notes on materials.
 Mention that you plan on getting parts 3D printed but make sure they know what manufacturing process the parts will ultimately be in because each process has its own design rules.
-By designing with the end manufacturing process in mind, you should be able to move from prototype to production quicker by mitigating heavy redesign efforts.
+By designing with the end manufacturing process in mind, you should be able to move from prototype to production quicker by mitigating serious redesign efforts.

 Make sure files are saved in the appropriate formats.
 A few of the most common file types include: .step, .stp, .x_t, .x_b, .ipt, .catpart, .3dxml, .prt, .sat, .stl, and .sldprt.
 Note that solid models, such as STEP files, can be interpreted by all manufacturing processes whereas mesh files like STL models can only be used for 3D printing.